 Step 6 Prepare the fabric for embroidery

 If the design is heavy the fabric will sag, like the ones made with metallic threads.
-You can use iron-on, dissolvable or tear-away interfacing on the back as a stabiliser or use muslin.
-Align the grainline of the stabiliser and the fabric and hoop it as one before starting work
+You can use iron-on, dissolvable or tear-away interfacing on the back as a stabilizer or use muslin.
+Align the grainline of the stabilizer and the fabric and hoop it as one before starting work

 My favourite to embroider is always denim – embroidery thread looks beautiful against the denim blue.